TPE-TIGER/AIG301-501-Application-Development/documents/Build and Run Hello World Application.md

 ##### 3.4 Done and Next Action

-Now, you have your custom ThingsPro Edge Application running on Moxa IIoT Gateway.
+- <a href="Invoke%20ThingsPro%20Edge%20API%20on%20Hello%20World%20Application.md">Invoke ThingsPro Edge API on "Hello World" Application</a>